 By Webb Law Firm, With Law Offices Near Me in Portland Maine and Saco ME

-No other nation except the United States has the Fourth Amendment protections that require a police officer to have information of a crime having been committed before “seizing” a person.
+No other nation besides the United States has the Fourth Amendment protections that require a police officer to have information of a crime having been committed before “seizing” a person.
 When a driver is on the highway, the act of a government law officer seizing that person happens by signaling with emergency lights, using siren or even hand signals, to pull over.

 Law enforcement officers only need articulable suspicion that a crime has taken place.
 The word “articulable” is a synonym of the word “reasonable.”
-This is how Wikipedia explains the criminal law legal standard for traffic stops near me:
+This is how Wikipedia explains the criminal law legal standard for traffic stops near me

 Reasonable suspicion is evaluated using the “reasonable person” or “reasonable officer” standard, in which said person in the same circumstances could reasonably suspect a person has been, is, or is about to be engaged in criminal activity.